RustyRoboticsBV/Rusty.Serialization/README.md

   <img src="Logo.svg" width="250">
 </p>

 A configurable, extendable, engine-agnostic C# serialization/deserialization module.
-It is designed primarily for game development, but can be used in any C# context.
+It is designed to simplify saving, loading, and transferring data in any C# context, with special focus on game development.

 Key features:
 - **Easy to use**: simple, one-line serialization and deserialization.